DominikSerafin/aurora-template/README.md

 # Contributing

-If you've spot a bug or you want to help in any way then please contribute by pull request or by filling an issue.
+If you've spotted a bug or you want to help in any way then please contribute by pull request or by filling an issue.